scopatz/pybackup/Readme.rst

 However, some subtleties are worth pointing out here.

 All directories in the block below a remote transfer name (e.g. RSYNC) are copied using this program.
-Blocks are ended by declaring another tranfer mechanism (e.g. GIT).
-Some transfer types have assotiated arguments that are also required to execute.
+Blocks are ended by declaring another transfer mechanism (e.g. GIT).
+Some transfer types have associated arguments that are also required to execute.
 Transfer type names are case insensitive.
 So ``"git"``, ``"GIT"``, ``"gIt"``, etc are all valid.